makerplane/canfix-spec/src/intro.rst

 CAN® stands for Controller Area Network.
 It was developed originally as a robust message based protocol for use in automotive applications.
-It has spread to other uses as well and is now found in medical equipment and industrial controls.
+It has spread to other uses, and is now found in medical equipment and industrial controls.

 CAN is a message based, producer / consumer type protocol that involves one node producing messages onto the CAN-bus and all other nodes receiving or consuming those messages.
-See the References section on page 139 for more detailed information on CAN.
+See the :ref:`References` section for more detailed information on CAN.

 CAN occupies most of the Physical Layer and all of the Data Link layer of the